 - 1. Access to the Research Doctorate Course in Industrial and Information Engineering takes place with a public selection procedure.
 Art.
 14 of the Regulation of the University Doctoral Courses specifies the requirements for accessing the Course. - 2.
 Participation in the selection procedures requires the submission of an application in response to the call for applications for admission to PhD courses.
 Refer to Arts.
 14 and 15 of the Regulation of the University Doctoral Courses for the regulations relating to the selection notice and the submission of the application. - 3.
-The definition of the Selection Boards for carrying out the selection procedures is governed by Art.
+The definition of the Selection Boards for carrying out the selection procedures is governed by art.
 15 of the Regulation of the University Doctoral Courses. - 4.
 To ensure a complete evaluation of each candidate, the selection procedure can be carried out in one of the following ways, based on what is established by the Doctoral Board for each selection round: - a.
-Evaluation of qualifications and interview (on a scale of 60:30+30); - b.
-Evaluation of qualifications, written test and interview (on a scale of 90:30+30+30). - 5.
-Based on Art.
+Evaluation of qualifications (on a scale of 30); - b.
+Evaluation of qualifications and written test (on a scale of 60: 30 + 30); - c.
+Evaluation of qualifications and interview (on a scale of 60: 30 + 30); - d.
+Evaluation of qualifications, written test and interview (on a scale of 90: 30 + 30 + 30). - 5.
+Based on art.
 16 of the Regulation of the University Doctoral Course, the evaluation of qualifications must concern the university training course, as well as any further training courses and professional and research experiences, and any scientific publications.
 The degree thesis can be considered in the evaluation of qualifications.
 The evaluation of qualifications may also concern the elaboration by the candidates of a research project to be developed over the three years of the PhD Course on one of the topics indicated in the call for applications.
-The evaluation, out of thirty, is accompanied by a reasoned judgement.

-- 6. The interview can be held via videoconference and can be held in Italian or English, depending on the candidate's choice.
+The evaluation, out of thirty, is accompanied by a reasoned judgement. - 6.
+The interview can be held via videoconference and can be held in Italian or English, depending on the candidate's choice.
 If taken in Italian, the interview also includes the assessment of knowledge of the English language, through the reading and understanding of a text. - 7.
 If the call for applications reserves some quotas for students graduated from foreign universities, for fellows from foreign countries, or for specific international mobility programs, including holders of research grants financed by the European Union or by other international scientific institutions, the selection procedures for assigning these quotas are carried out as for the assignment of the non-reserved quotas. - 8.
 If the call for applications reserves some quotas for employees of companies in agreement (industrial doctorate or doctorate in higher apprenticeship), the selection procedures for assigning these quotas are carried out as for the assignment of the non-reserved quotas.
 In the case of other types of doctorates (Marie/Curie, foreign scholarship holders, etc.) the selection procedures are usually governed by specific agreements. - 9.
-At the end of the selection procedures, admission to the Course takes place based on the provisions of Art.
+At the end of the selection procedures, admission to the Course takes place based on the provisions of art.
 17 of the Regulation of the University Doctoral Courses.